e271828e/Flight.jl/docs/notes/design/framework_spec.md

 a GUI privilege — the one-kind doctrine of §12.4 holds, capabilities are not a taxonomy.
 What that register buys is availability, not arbitration: two unclaimed writers to one slot resolve by attachment order at drain, which is why anything meant to own a face claims it.
+The register also has a **task-free entry point**: `stage!(sim, "face" => value, ...)` stages a batch from the calling task itself — the harness/REPL write path (§12.11) — drained, traced and claim-checked exactly as a device batch.

 **Slot initial values are owned by the init/trim services** (§17.4).
 Input declarations are bare types (§13.2) and carry no defaults, but a slot unfed by any device must hold a defined value from the first frame (today's